Register with us as a New Patient

 We welcome new patients to the surgery who reside within the catchment area.
 You can check if you are within our catchment area by entering your postcode below.

 Please note that the map is for visual purposes only.
 To view if you are in our catchment area, please use the postcode finder.

 The Practice welcomes new patients.
 When you register with us, we will request details of your past medical problems so as to avoid delay while we wait for your records to reach us.
 Hand written records can take anything up to three months to arrive at the practice.
 Even in these days of coded computerised medical records, there is as yet no way of transferring the electronic record from practice to practice, which is particularly irksome.
-To register at the Practice as new patient you will need to complete the following pack.
+To register at the Practice as a new patient you will need to complete secure online form.

-The NHS guidelines for new patient registrations have been put into place in order to ensure that patient registration fraud within the NHS is minimised.
-When you register with the Westbank Practice you will need to provide a combination of the following documents:
+Whilst not mandatory, the NHS guidelines for new patient registrations have been put into place in order to ensure that patient registration fraud within the NHS is minimised.
+When you register with the Westbank Practice you may be asked to provide a combination of the following documents

 Many new patients only register with us when they have a medical problem.
 We strongly recommend that you register when you move into the Practice area.
 This advice applies particularly to students who often forget to register with a doctor when they arrive at college.
 Other fit young professionals are rather proud of the fact that they still are registered with the family doctor where their parents live and regard it as a weakness to even consider that they might one day require an urgent appointment!
 While we would hope not turn any unregistered patient away, who requested help, it is much more sensible to plan.